sudonotdisturb/CS262/lab08/README.md

 c) So what does that `P1.ID < P2.ID` clause do in the last example query?

+P1 and P2 names refer to separate instances of the Player table.
+Getting the ID from each will compare two ID fields that exist in the same table, without comparing each ID with only itself.
+In essence, if two names are found to be equal in the table, the `P1.ID < P2.ID` clause will prevent the Player names from being listed twice in the returned table.

 d) The query that joined the Player table to itself seems rather contrived.
 Can you think of a realistic situation in which you’d want to join a table to itself?

+Joining a table to itself may be useful in situations like in Problem (c), when you need to compare rows or fields within a table.
+For example,

 ## Database Schema